The Inquisition (Captain Scarlet and the Mysterons): Plot

-While dining with Captain Scarlet (voiced by Francis Matthews) at the Markham Arms pub, Captain Blue (voiced by Ed Bishop) is served drugged coffee by the maitre d', who unknown to Scarlet and Blue is a Mysteron reconstruction.
+While dining with Captain Scarlet at the Markham Arms pub, Captain Blue is served drugged coffee by the maitre d', who unknown to Scarlet and Blue is a Mysteron reconstruction.
 After finishing the coffee, Blue passes out and disappears.
 Transmitting to Earth, the Mysterons warn Spectrum that a member of the organisation will betray them all.

 Blue comes round in what appears to be the control room of Spectrum Cloudbase, which is deserted except for a man who introduces himself as a Spectrum Intelligence agent called Colgan.
 Blue is told that he has been missing for three months and must prove his identity by giving details of Spectrum's secret cipher codes.
 Unwilling to divulge classified information, Blue tries to satisfy Colgan by describing some of Spectrum's operations against the Mysterons.
 However, his efforts are futile: his overview of the Mysterons' attempt to destroy London ("Big Ben Strikes Again") is judged useless, while his first-person account of the destruction of their base on the Moon ("Crater 101") is rejected due to the extensive coverage that the event received in the news media.
 His third example – the attempted assassination of the world's air force leaders ("The Trap") – is also rejected, even though the details were never made public.

 Increasingly suspicious of Colgan's interest in the codes, as well as the absence of other Spectrum personnel, Blue attempts to leave the control room but finds his way blocked by a man armed with a gun and a hypodermic syringe, which Colgan says contains a truth serum.
 Realising that he has been abducted by Mysteron agents, Blue hurls himself through an observation window and lands on a painted-sky canvas, revealing "Cloudbase" to be nothing more than a replica built inside an empty warehouse.
 Scarlet arrives in a Spectrum Pursuit Vehicle, orders Blue to get clear and destroys the warehouse with the SPV's rocket launcher.
 Informing Blue that he went missing just hours before, Scarlet suggests that he tell his story "back on the real Cloudbase".